JhouLab/Pi5WebcamRecorder/README.md

     GPIO7:          camera 4

 These are 3.3V inputs, so you must use a level shifter when connecting to 5V devices.
-In our lab, we use Med-PC running on a Windows machine to generate TTLs.
-Since those are 28V signals, they require an additional level shifter to convert from 28V to 5V.
+In our lab, we use Med-PC to control our operant chambers.
+Since these produce 28V signals, they require an additional level shifter (purchased from Med Associates) to convert from 28V to 5V.

-Timing accuracy must be within 50ms.
-Since neither Windows nor Linux are real-time operating systems, this technically cannot be guaranteed.
+One can also transmit an animal ID number via the GPIO pins as a 16-bit binary number.
+For this to work, pulse timing must be accurate to within +/-50ms.
+Since neither Windows nor Linux  are real-time operating systems, this degree of accuracy technically cannot be guaranteed.
 However, Med-PC is generally accurate to just a few milliseconds, while the Pi5Recorder runs in high priority in superuser mode, which also reduces timing errors.
-So in practice, timing errors are not an issue, even though they could theoretically cause glitches.
+So in practice, we have yet to encounter any glitches related to timing errors.

 A standard pulse should be 100ms long.
-A double pulse will start a recording, and consists of two standard pulses with a 50ms pause in between:
+Sending two consecutive pulses (with a 50ms pause in between) will start a recording, as follows:

     3.3V    100ms  100ms
              ___    ___